SkycoinProject/cxo-2/README.md

 # CXO 2.0 Node & CLI

 This repo contains the CXO 2.0 Node and CLI.
-These tools allow you to make use of the CXO 2.0 Tracker.
+These tools allow you to make use of the CXO 2.0 network and register/communicate with the CXO 2.0 Tracker, hosted at cxo.skycoin.com.

+The following lines describe the process to install the base CXO Node.
+If you want to share files or directories, or download feed updates you should also install the example file sharing app, which utilizes CXO to perform file sharing tasks.
+The Readme for file sharing can be found [here](/example/cxo-file-sharing/README.md "File Sharing Readme").

 ## Installation